 Development of the CAHPS Health Plan Survey

 Interviews with stakeholders.
-In the first year of the CAHPS II contract, the Consortium members interviewed a variety of stakeholders about their experiences with the Health Plan Survey to learn what worked well, what needed improvement, and what they wanted to see in future surveys for the ambulatory care setting.
-Feedback from these interviews was pivotal in the early planning stages of the 4.0 version of this survey.
-Additionally, the RAND CAHPS Team conducted research with health plans around the country in 2003 to elicit their perspectives on the instrument.
-To learn more about this research, read Supplemental Items to Support Improvements in Health Plan Quality.
+Over the years, the CAHPS research team has interviewed a variety of stakeholders, including health plans, healthcare purchasers, and consumer organizations, about their experiences with the Health Plan Survey to learn what worked well, what needed improvement, and what they wanted to see in future surveys for the ambulatory care setting.
+Feedback from these interviews was pivotal in the initial development of this survey and the planning stages of each new version, including the most recent 5.0 and 5.1 versions.

-Creation of A-CAHPS Advisory Group.
-To support the development and implementation of the updated CAHPS Health Plan Survey and the new Clinician & Group Survey, the Consortium established a new Advisory Group comprised of key stakeholders: accrediting bodies, major provider and health plan associations, purchasers, and consumer representatives.
-Through the Advisory Group, these stakeholders had opportunities to learn about and participate in the development process and provide input into the products.
+Advisory Group.
+To support the development and implementation of the CAHPS Health Plan Survey, the CAHPS team has also convened Advisory Groups comprised of key stakeholders: accrediting bodies, major provider and health plan associations, purchasers, and consumer representatives.
+Through the Advisory Groups, these stakeholders had opportunities to participate in the development process and provide input into the products.

 Cognitive testing.
-In order to determine whether the questionnaire items were understandable and meaningful to respondents, the CAHPS Consortium and the National Committee for Quality Assurance (NCQA) submitted the draft of the Health Plan Survey 4.0 to multiple rounds of cognitive testing starting in December 2004.
+In order to determine whether the questionnaire items were understandable and meaningful to respondents, the CAHPS team has conducted multiple rounds of cognitive testing of the Health Plan Survey with consumers.
 This testing helped survey developers choose the most accurate and accessible language in English and Spanish for each question included in the survey.

 Release of 5.0 version.
-AHRQ released the 5.0 version of the Health Plan Surveys in May 2012.
-The changes to the surveys grew out of findings from the testing and refinement of the Clinician & Group Surveys.
+AHRQ released the 5.0 version of the Health Plan Survey in May 2012.
 The National Quality Forum renewed endorsement of the 5.0 version of the CAHPS Health Plan Survey in January 2015 through its Person and Family Centered Care Measures maintenance process.